Author: Lawrence Tougas

 Page Numbers: 144

-I have an interest in helping clubs to put their best foot forward to the public.
+I have an interest in helping clubs put their best foot forward to the public.
 Most successful clubs go out of their way to welcome new members and be an asset to their community.

 But that results in no positive attention—attention that makes them a part of their community, builds relationships with the decision makers, and gives them a fighting chance when a small group of vocal objectors takes a dislike to them.

-Our mission is to actively encourage interested people of all ages with a welcoming, mentoring environment and a camaraderie among our members that goes a long ways to promote our club and this hobby.
+I want to give a club that is going in the right direction a chance to share its successes.
+The Sonoran Desert Flyers (SDF) has aggressively grown its membership in its six years of existence despite being restricted by city leaders regarding weight, altitude, and the use of electric models.
+Our mission is to actively encourage interested people of all ages with a welcoming, mentoring environment and a camaraderie among our members that goes a long way to promote our club and this hobby.
 Our club motto is “We fly the wind, and shoot the breeze!” and we mean it.

 Our members are roving club ambassadors.
 We welcome visitors at the field and ask them about their interest in RC flying.
 We ask if they are interested in taking the controls for an introductory test flight, and the answer is almost always yes.
-At this point the seed is planted.
-“Welcome to the Sonoran Desert Flyers.
+At this point the seed is planted: “Welcome to the Sonoran Desert Flyers.
 We’re glad to have you!”

 We have 17 mentors/flight instructors, a handful of club trainers, and we are always ready and willing to train new people on our club equipment.
-We have trained kids from eight, up to 70.
+We have trained kids from eight up to 70.
 We also welcome members of other local RC clubs who want to get away from the drama that is often present in other clubs.
-We try our best to provide a safe, convenient, and most of all, enjoyable place to come and fly while hanging out with like-minded modelers.
+We try our best to provide a safe, convenient, and—most of all—enjoyable place to come and fly while hanging out with like-minded modelers.

 We developed a “Buy, Build & Fly” program to involve people in the hobby.
 We assist parents who wish to buy their kids model airplanes for birthdays or Christmas, then we assist them with the “build” part and help them learn how to fly.
 (You can find the “Buy, Build & Fly” manual at www.sonorandesertflyers.us/guide.pdf.)